 How to Stop Sharing Data

 Your data will be shared for one year after authorizing the app.
 At one year, your data sharing will automatically stop.
 The apps will likely ask you if you'd like to continue sharing your data.
 At that time, you need to make a decision.

 There are two ways to stop sharing your data:

-- To stop sharing data with an app, simply log into medicamember.com, find the data sharing page under My Account, and uncheck the permission sharing box.
-Once you save your changes, you are no longer sharing your health data.
+- To stop sharing data with an app, simply go to your Medica.com account, find the data sharing page under My Account, and uncheck the permission sharing box.
+Once you save your changes, you're no longer sharing your health data.
 The change is immediate.

-- Additionally, you may be able to stop data sharing via the third party app – each app will have a different method to stop sharing data.
+- You may also be able to stop data sharing via the third party app – each app will have a different method to stop sharing data.

 If Medica has already shared data based on your authorization, your request to stop sharing will not work for data already shared.